(Partial Mastectomy; Segmentectomy; Tylectomy)

 - Physical exam

-- Fine needle biopsy of the breast
+- Fine needle biopsy to test the breast tissue for cancer

 - Blood and urine tests

-- Wire-localization procedure—if the tumor was visible on mammogram, but is not able to be felt, the doctor will use a wire to mark the tumor.
+- Wire-localization procedure—if the tumor was visible on mammogram, but is not able to be felt, the doctor will use a wire to mark the tumor

 Description of Procedure